vanceelliott/Programming-Languages/Chivalry/README.md

 ### Hot gossip about our very own diviners

-A diviner is one of the knight's tools to judge good and evil.
-They are often paired with moral squires, someone who possesses either the quality of goodness or not goodness, something only a diviner can read.
+A diviner is one of the knight's best tools to judge good and evil.
+They are often paired with moral squires, someone who possesses either the quality of goodness or evilness, something only a diviner can read.
 If you would like to witness the full power of a diviner, simply utter this phrase: `divine Jonathan (segment of code)` - Jonathan obviously being replacable by anything you want divined, as long as it maintains that moral typing.
 If the diviner reads `good`, the script directly afterwards will be read, but not if the diviner senses `evil`.
 The knight can follow up the diviner with a villain clause that reads if the moral squire is evil by enacting this spell: `villain (whatever the code is)`